 Once the contract is made, we are responsible to you to provide the holiday you have booked and you are responsible to us to pay for it, subject to these booking conditions.
 All those listed on the booking form are jointly and severally parties to the contract.
 We will send all documents and other information to the party leader signing the booking form.
 The party leader accepts responsibility for making all payments to us for all members of the party and for ensuring that the other members of the party are provided with copies of the information provided.

 It is a condition of booking that you have adequate travel insurance for your holiday.
-When you arrange your own insurance, by signing the booking form you agree to indemnify us against any costs that we incur in connection with any event that should have been covered by your insurance.
+When you arrange your own insurance, you agree when we confirm your holiday to indemnify us against any costs that we incur in connection with any event that should have been covered by your insurance.
 It is your responsibility to ensure the insurance cover you purchase is suitable and adequate for your particular requirements.

 5. The Cost of your Holiday

 We reserve the right to increase or decrease the prices of unsold holidays at any time before your booking is confirmed.
 You will be given the correct current price of your chosen holiday at the time of booking.
+Any ad-hoc or one-off discounts offered cannot be combined with our sole occupancy free place offers.
+Ad hoc promotion discounts may not be combined with other discounts existing or offered.
+Club or association discounts are valid for 12 months and will expire unless renewed annually.
 Once your booking has been confirmed, we will guarantee not to surcharge any existing booked arrangements.
 Costs charged by suppliers with whom you have a separate contract, even if arranged by us, may be subject to change.